socketio/socket.io-website/docs/server-options.md

 io.on("connection", (socket) => {
   // the userId attribute will either come:
   // - from the middleware above (first connection or failed recovery)
-  // - from the recevery mechanism
+  // - from the recovery mechanism
   console.log("userId", socket.data.userId);
 });
 ```